riks1233/lol-ranked-lobby-checker/README.md

 ![](./res/preview.png)

+### Is this bannable?

+Not sure, but potentially yes.
+On button press, the program makes a single HTTP request to a running league of legends client, using its exposed API endpoint, which was gathered through logs.
+I don't know if they use some internal logging and stricly look for the sequence and amount of HTTP requests.
+Realistically, they don't.
+And if you make 1 more http request to the client per lobby, I would like to believe that it should be fine.

 # Disclaimer

-I do not take any responsibility of usage of this program by other individuals or companies for anything, including League of legends account bans.
+Having said all that, I do not take any responsibility of usage of this program by other individuals or companies for anything, including League of legends account bans.

 # How to setup